 🔗Differences from R

 The R function is dvs_get().
-It returns a data frame rather than printed lines, has no --threads or --json, and exposes the progress bar as an internal progress_callback handle.
+It returns a data frame rather than printed lines, has no --threads or --json, and shows a progress bar only in interactive sessions.

 🔗See also